zmixnyc/manual/FAQ.md

 The standalone version of Rack v2 will continue to be free/open-source.

 *VCV Bridge* was a VST2/AU plugin for bridging the standalone version of Rack with a DAW.
-However, users found it to be unreliable, so it is no longer distributed as of Rack v1.
+However, inter-process communication of audio buffers does not meet the reliability requirements of VCV and its users, so it is no longer distributed as of Rack v1.
 The audio/MIDI Bridge drivers will be removed in Rack v2.

 ## Does VCV Rack work with touch screens?